yusufirfan/tower-survivor/README.md

 # Tower Survivor

-It's a side project while I study for my university exams.
+It's a side project while I study for my university entrance exam.
 I saw the concept on Cakez's YouTube channel.
 He was trying to make a Vampire Survivor game where the player is a tower.
 I thought it was a good idea.

 I used the Godot Engine because it's beginner friendly and easy to learn.